🩺 Profession Guide

 Note

 This calculation includes the NHS Pension contribution at 9.8% (Tier 4).
 Pension contributions reduce income tax through the net pay arrangement.
 Your post-pension taxable income stays within the basic rate band.
 NI is calculated on gross salary.
-Banding supplements, on-call payments, and locum income are not included.
+Banding supplements, on-call payments, and locum income are not included — use our NHS Pay Calculator to model your total pay with supplements.
 Your actual take-home may differ — earmarkIQ reads your real payslip data via Open Banking for exact figures.

 The 50/30/20 Budget on £3,039.07/Month